-WE ARE AFRICA IS THE CONTINENT’S HOTTEST GATHERING OF HIGH-END AFRICAN TRAVEL BRANDS, WORLD-CLASS BUYERS AND TOP INTERNATIONAL PRESS.
+WE ARE AFRICA IS THE WORLD’S MOST VIBRANT GATHERING OF LUXURY AFRICAN TRAVEL BRANDS, THE FINEST BUYERS AND TOP INTERNATIONAL PRESS.

 “Incredible meetings and unforgettable social gatherings.
 It’s the only show in Southern Africa that high-end African product should invest in.”

 “Our best We Are Africa yet!!
 Simply mind blowing and success all round.”

 “It’s a wonderful show that puts together quality product and buyers and can’t be compared to many other shows.
 To have the 3 days full of great meetings is a ROI hard to duplicate.
 And so well organised!”

 “Wow, most amazing show ever attended, from the un-conference to the quality of vendors, just wow.
 Well Done.”